projectunic0rn/pub/.github/CONTRIBUTING.md

 # Contributing Guide

-Welcome unicorn!

-Thank you for your interest in this project.
+Welcome and thank you for your interest in this project.
 To get started publishing blog posts, fixing issues or adding new features, please read first the the instructions below.

 ## Creating blog contents